upsiflu/magician/DESIGN.md

 - `Scry` and manually enter patient data (fun :-D)
     - either in the space-separated string form or as JSON
+    - Should show some helpful messages when mistyping
+    - input might be line-based or not
 - `Overview` the entire 120*120km2 map including little integers for the patient `s`
     - initializes the minimal path (tower -> tower)
     - `Zoom in` (to show patients such that no pair is closer than 1 cm, so that it's clickable -- only available when there is such a case)